Heads-up: the 2010-11 calendar is here.

 There are three editions of the schedule available for download: the Steelers 2009-10 schedule only, the 2009-10 Steelers schedule with the NFL playoffs and Super Bowl, and a calendar with the playoffs and Super Bowl only.
 Pick your poison by clicking the appropriate link below:

 To import the calendar, follow these simple instructions.
 Make sure to read the all the directions below carefully before you begin:

 - Download the file to your desktop and unzip.

 - Open Outlook and select “File” > “Import and Export” > “Import from another program or file”, then click “Next”.

 - Choose “Comma Separated Values (Windows)”, then click “Next”.

 - Use the “Browse” button on the next screen to select the CSV file you unzipped in step 1.

 - On the next screen make sure to select “Calendar” as the destination then click “Next” and “Finish”… That’s it!

-VERSION INFORMATION: This file was tested on 15 April 2008 on a Windows XP Professional machine running Office 2007 and an XP Professional virtual machine running Office 2003.
-It was scanned with Active Virus Shield (Kaspersky 6.0.621) and found to be virus-free.
-It’s the exact same file I’ve used for past versions of the schedule, so it should work for just about everyone.
+VERSION INFORMATION: This file was tested on 15 April 2009 on a Windows Vista x64 machine running Office 2007 and a virtual machine running Windows XP Professional and Office 2003.
+It was scanned with AVG 8.5 (8.5.287) and found to be virus-free.
+It’s the exact same file I’ve used for all prior versions of the schedule, so it should work for just about everyone.